WAFFLE: Finetuning Multi-Modal Models for Automated Front-End Development: Approach

 \section{Approach}

 \Cref{fig:overview} represents the overview of \ours.
 We create a new mutated HTML dataset (\Cref{subsec:contrastive_dataset}) for training and fine-tuning.
 In addition, we design structure-aware attention (\Cref{sec:attention}) during model fine-tuning to teach models to focus on important HTML segments.
-Finally, we use contrastive learning training to teach models to learn visual differences and align the models' visual and HMTL/CSS code understanding (\Cref{sec:contrastive_learning}).
+Finally, we use contrastive learning training to teach models to learn visual differences and align the models' visual and HTML/CSS code understanding (\Cref{sec:contrastive_learning}). \emph{We note that \ours is a generalizable fine-tuning pipeline that can benefit any pre-trained MLLMs.}

 Specifically, we construct the training dataset by applying mutation rules for HTML code on a subset of a popular dataset, WebSight-v0.1, to generate the corresponding source code and UI images.